-Section 883.040 authorizes termination of dormant mineral interests, subject to the limitations and conditions in this article.
-This is consistent with public policy to enable and encourage full use and development of real property, including both surface and subsurface interests.
-Section 883.010 (statement of policy).
+Comment.
+Section 883.040 incorporates former Sections 883.210, 883.220, and 883.240, and is the same as Section 4 of the Uniform authorizes termination of Section 883.040 dormant mineral interests, subject to the limitations and conditions in this article.
+This is consistent with public policy to enable and encourage full use and development of real property, including both surface and subsurface Section 883.010 (statement of policy).
 Section 883.040 is also consistent with the common law rule that mineral interests in oil and gas are subject to abandonment, and applies to mineral interests in other substances as well.
-See Sections 883.020 ("mineral interest" defined) and 883.080 (savings provision) and Comments thereto; cf. Article 2 (commencing with Section 883.310) (expired or abandoned lease).
-This article supplements common mineral interest principles of abandonment by providing a separate and independent basis for terminating a dormant mineral interest; the definition of dormancy is solely for the purpose of this article and does not affect the common law of abandonment.
+See Sections 883.020 ("mineral interest" defined) and 883.080 (savings provision) and the Comments thereto; cf. Article 2 (commencing with Section 883.310) (expired or abandoned This article supplements mineral interest lease). common principles of abandonment by providing a separate and independent basis for terminating a dormant mineral interest; the definition of dormancy is solely for the purpose of this article and does not affect the common law of abandonment.
 See Section 883.080 (savings provision).